 Technical SEO archives

-This is the third post in an 8-part series on how to rank your business for local searches at Google.
-Previously, I’ve listed the most important aspects that influence your local ranking and discussed how to get the most out of Google My Business.
-Here, I’ll focus on another essential asset for local SEO: optimizing your website …Read: "Ranking your local business part 3: Website optimization"
+This is the final post in an 8-part series on how to rank your business for local searches at Google.
+Previously, I’ve listed the most important aspects that influence your local ranking, discussed how to get the most out of Google My Business, covered best practices for on-site optimization.
+I’ve also given you some ideas for …Read: "Ranking your local business part 8: Behavioral Signals"

 Browse other categories